-This company hires transcriptionists from all around the world, and it states on its own website that it pays at a rate of $24 to $82.80 per audio hour.
+This company hires transcriptionists from all around the world, and it states on its own website that it pays at a rate of $27 to $103.80 per audio hour.

 This means that your actual hourly rate will vary depending on how fast you type.

-12. AccuTran Global
+10. AccuTran Global

-They pride themselves on fast turn around times for their customers.
+They pride themselves on fast turnaround times for their customers.
 For you, this means you must be able to provide fast, accurate transcriptions.

-Daily Transcription offers round the clock services and earnings fall between $240 and $950 per week.
+Daily Transcription offers round-the-clock services and earnings fall between $240 and $950 per week.

 Training is provided and payments are made weekly by check.